gumaerc-testorg/18.310-fall-2013/content/pages/writing-resources.md

 [Complex LaTeX skeleton for journal article (ZIP)]({{< baseurl >}}/resources/complexlatexskeleton)

 [Online LaTeX Equation Editor](http://www.codecogs.com/latex/eqneditor.php)
 You can make an equation online and then download an image of the equation to include in your document.
 If you don't know LaTeX, click "examples" & then click on an example.
-If you use Microsoft® Word, save as .png 300dpi
+If you use Microsoft{{< sup "®" >}} Word, save as .png 300dpi

 [LyX Document Processor](http://www.lyx.org/)
 "LyX combines the power and flexibility of TeX/LaTeX with the ease of use of a graphical interface."
 Please use document-->settings-->document class="article(AMS)" and fonts base size = 12.